Hydrocephalus had me on my knees last weekend(literally)

 Driving back home after dropping her, I thought “I’ve got a headache.
 I have no idea if it’ll get any worse but how will my husband know?”
 Besides, if it did get worse, I wasn’t sure if I’d be in a position to communicate as much.
 It was a valid question.
 When I got home, I made a point of telling him exactly how I was feeling.
 Within an hour, the beating escalated and I knew this was going to get ugly.
 I was nauseous and my mood started changing and not for the better.
 I could feel myself becoming irritable at the most insignificant thing.
 I continued with my chores of cleaning up and doing the laundry, though I could feel my body slowly becoming lethargic and rebelling against movement.

 The rest of the household were unaware of what I was silently enduring, playing games and totally oblivious.
-Reaching for some Ondansetron, for the nausea and Codeine, the strongest pain killers I have, I knew normal Paracetamol just wouldn’t be effective.
+Reaching for some Ondansetron, for nausea and Codeine, the strongest painkillers I have, I knew normal Paracetamol just wouldn’t be effective.
 Also, Codeine makes you constipated and as the surgeon told me before, “You don’t need that kind of pressure” I would deal with the effects of it later…

 I retreated to my bedroom yet again and sat on the bed.
 Dizziness rising, pain increasing and nausea as if I were out on a boat on the choppy ocean.
-I felt myself becoming hot and sweaty…lying down did not ease the pain or help the nausea.
+I felt myself becoming hot and sweaty…lying down did not ease the pain or help my nausea.
 Standing up didn’t help either.

 My limbs felt weak and numb, moving even a finger caused my stomach to churn.